This article is meant for informational purposes only. We do not provide holistic therapies at California Highlands Addiction Treatment.

 It is also advised to ask the company or your treatment provider about additional costs.
 Knowing about those in advance can help you plan for payment arrangements or seek out another therapy.

 California Highlands Addiction Treatment offers clients a safe and comforting place to live as they recover from substance abuse.
-We also offer customized treatment plans that can include holistic health therapies that treat the whole person.
-If you are in need of addiction treatment, call California Highlands Addiction Treatment at 888-969-8755 today to learn more about your options.
+We also offer customized treatment plans that treat the whole person.
+If you are in need of addiction treatment, call California Highlands Addiction Treatment to learn more about your options.